ZerBea/hcxtools/README.md

 pioff         turns raspberry pi off by gpio switch

-wlancap2hcx   converts cap to hccapx
+wlancap2hcx   converts cap to hccapx (‎recommended for use with wlandump - like cap2hccapx, but more options)

 wlanhcx2cap   converts hccapx to cap